ysophiadai/WISPIPE/README.md

 HST WISP pipeline.
 This is used to reduce the WISP data.
 Current version is 6.1.
 Documention is in the DOC directory.
 Read:

-wispipe-dr-guidline.txt and howtolaunch.txt
+DOC/README.txt

-In addition to this, you need to setup your paths and setup pyraf.
+As described in this file, you need to setup your paths and setup pyraf.

 For pyraf, make sure you have an iraf directory in ~/.
 In that directory, make sure you have a login.cl file.
 An example login.cl